cwi-dis/igor/README.md

 ## Missing functionality

-A security and access control module is planned but not implemented yet.

 Mirroring and distributing the database over multiple Igor instances is planned but not implemented yet.

 A method for easy installation (and updating and removal) of plugins is not implemented yet.